 Hampstead Heath and Parliament Hill Fields

-There are three freshwater bathing pools on Hampstead Heath.
+There are three freshwater bathing pools on Hampstead Heath, some of the most picturesque spots for outdoor swimming in London.
 These beautiful ponds attract thousands each summer, and even a few brave swimmers throughout winter!
 There is one pond for mixed bathing and separate ponds for male and female swimmers.
 Swimmers must be aged eight and over and may be required to take a short swimming test to prove their competence.
 For younger swimmers or those who don't feel confident enough to tackle the ponds, there is also an unheated lido and paddling pool on nearby Parliament Hill Fields.

 London Fields Lido

 London Fields Lido is a heated 50-metre outdoor pool.
 The temperature is maintained at a comfortable 25C (77F) all year round so it's generally open whatever the weather.
 London Fields Lido first opened in 1932 and was later closed for 18 years up until 2006 when it reopened, rebuilt to modern standards.
 Now facilities include a sunbathing terrace and cafe.
 During the London 2012 Games, the American Paralympic swimming team used London Fields Lido as their pre-games training base.